WVURAIL/dspira/labs/02/README.md

 ![source](img/7.png)

 **Low Pass Filter**: This filters out all the frequencies apart from the one we want to tune our radio to.
 Note that I have another variable called ``channel_width`` which is equal to ``200e3``.
 It is to filter out at a data rate 200kHz.
-We are attempting to change the data rate to 480kHz which is 10 times the soundcard's working frequency for all audio data files.
-We do this because the sample rate is 2.5MHz and 480kHZ is not divisor of it i.e. they aren't integral multiples ( 2.5MHz/480kHz = 5.208).

 ![LP Filter](img/7_1.png)

-**Resampler**: Continuing the resampling we started earlier. we 'decimate' the input by dividing ``5`` and 'interpolate' it by mulitplying by ``12`` to resample to 480kHz!
+**Resampler**: We are attempting to change the data rate to 480kHz which is 10 times (a nice multipe of) the soundcard's working frequency for all audio data files, and will still contain all the information left after we filtered to 200kHz.
+We do this because the sample rate is 2.5MHz and 480kHZ is not divisor of it i.e. they aren't integral multiples ( 2.5MHz/480kHz = 5.208).
+Continuing the resampling we started earlier. we 'decimate' the input by dividing ``5`` and 'interpolate' it by mulitplying by ``12`` to resample to 480kHz!

 ![resampler](img/8.png)